pulumi/docs/content/registry/packages/google-native/api-docs/logging/v2/billingaccountsink/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">bool</span>
     </dt>
-    <dd>{{% md %}}True if new timestamp column based partitioning is in use, false if legacy ingestion-time partitioning is in use.
-All new sinks will have this field set true and will use timestamp column based partitioning.
+    <dd>{{% md %}}True if new timestamp column based partitioning is in use, false if legacy ingestion-time partitioning is in use.All new sinks will have this field set true and will use timestamp column based partitioning.
 If use_partitioned_tables is false, this value has no meaning and will be false.
 Legacy sinks using partitioned tables will have this field set to false.{{% /md %}}</dd></dl>
 {{% /choosable %}}

 {{% choosable language go %}}